- Scroll down to the bold heading “Student Information.”

 - When you click “Submit,” your eForm request will be automatically emailed to ISSS for review.

-- Your part of the process is complete, but the international student will need to wait to drop below full time until the eForm has been approved by ISSS.
+- Your part of the process is complete, but the international student must wait to drop below full time until the eForm has been approved by ISSS.

 Advisor Tips